DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/06-13 LD Meeting.md

 	- Solid amount of reference material to work on something (sound-design wise)
 	- Before we get any sounds or anything, we need to make sure the vibe is established
 	- He can probably get some demos

+- Matthew used FMOD.
+He handled implementation of sound in Realm Runner.
+	- Super good for things like detailed ambience